-We are also lucky to have other support staff that support pupils with additional needs:
+We are also lucky to have other pastoral support staff that support pupils with additional needs:

 - Mrs Terry (Learning mentor)

-Moreton also has an Educational Psychologist, Mrs Dunn, and an Assistant Educational Psychologist, Mrs Bowden, both who work within school twice weekly.
+Moreton also has an Educational Psychologist, Mrs Dunn, who works within school one day per week.
 Our School Nurse and Welfare Officer, Mrs Humphries, is in attendance daily.

 Moreton SEND provision

-The individual needs of pupils are taken into account and support is discussed between Heads of Departments (HOD) /Heads of Year (HOY)/ Achievements and Standards Leaders (ASLs) and the SENDCo.
+The individual needs of pupils are taken into account and support is discussed between Heads of Departments /Heads of Year / Pastoral Support Staff/ Achievements and Standards Leaders (ASLs) and the SENDCo.
 Learning Support Assistants who provide the support liaise very closely with the SENDCo to ensure that pupils receive the best possible support to meet their individual needs.

 Inevitably there will be occasions where ‘quality first teaching’ needs to be complimented by provision that is additional and different.
 These are called interventions and we will know that we need to put them in place from our regular collections of data or ‘Reviews of Progress’.
 These allow us to quickly see if there is an issue with a pupil’s progress.
 We will always contact you to discuss your child’s need before we make any additional provision.
 Your views and the views of your son/ daughter will be sought and recorded as part of this process.